redstarxx/OSISDiscordAssistant/README.md

 ### Step One: PostgreSQL
 You will need to log into your PostgreSQL server via `psql` utility.

-Proceed to create a new table: `CREATE TABLE events(id SERIAL PRIMARY KEY, event_name VARCHAR(50), person_in_charge VARCHAR(100), event_date VARCHAR(50), event_date_culture_info VARCHAR(10), event_description VARCHAR(255), proposal_reminded BOOLEAN NOT NULL, previously_reminded BOOLEAN NOT NULL, expired BOOLEAN NOT NULL);` This table will later be used for the Events Manager feature.
+Proceed to create a new table: `CREATE TABLE events(id SERIAL PRIMARY KEY, event_name VARCHAR(50), person_in_charge VARCHAR(100), event_date VARCHAR(50), event_date_culture_info VARCHAR(10), event_description VARCHAR(255), proposal_reminded BOOLEAN NOT NULL, previously_reminded BOOLEAN NOT NULL, expired BOOLEAN NOT NULL);` This table is to be used for the Events Manager feature (this includes the time to event reminder and the proposal submission reminder).

-Then create another new table: `CREATE TABLE counter (id SERIAL PRIMARY KEY, pollcounter SMALLINT, verifycounter SMALLINT);` Insert number 1 into the counter column: `INSERT INTO counter (pollcounter, verifycounter) VALUES(1, 1);` This table will later be used to store counter numbers.
+ `CREATE TABLE counter (id SERIAL PRIMARY KEY, pollcounter SMALLINT, verifycounter SMALLINT);` Insert number 1 into each  column: `INSERT INTO counter (pollcounter, verifycounter) VALUES(1, 1);` This table is to be used to store counter numbers.

-Finally, create a new table again: `CREATE TABLE tags (id SERIAL PRIMARY KEY, tag_name VARCHAR(50), tag_content VARCHAR(3000));` This table will later be used for the tags feature.
+ `CREATE TABLE tags (id SERIAL PRIMARY KEY, tag_name VARCHAR(50), tag_content VARCHAR(3000));` This table is to be used for the tags feature.

+`CREATE TABLE verification (id SERIAL PRIMARY KEY, user_id BIGINT, verification_embed_id BIGINT, requested_nickname VARCHAR(32))` This table is to be used for the main guild verification system.

 ### Step Two: Discord API
 **IF YOU HAVE YOUR BOT'S CONNECTION TOKEN ALREADY, SKIP THIS STEP.**